 The Rio Gere - Son Forca chairlift is located ca 15 min (8km) drive from Cortina D'Ampezzo towards Passo Tre Croci.
 During the summer season the lift remains open from the third week of June until mid September.
 This only gives a 12 week window for tackling this iron path.

-The return ticket costs 17 Euros (or 11.80 one way).
+The return ticket costs 17 Euros return (or 11.80 one way).
 Since this route can be turned into a loop I do recommend purchasing the return ticket in order to save money.
 There is an ample parking area on the opposite side of the road from the chairlift.
 Follow the link for directions.

 If you are looking to save money you can also start the hike directly from Passo Tre Croci along the path nr 203 to rifugio Son Forca.
 This will add another 300 meters of elevation gain and a couple of hours to an already long day.
 I only recommend this option if you plan an overnight stay in rifugio Son Forca.